hop-along-polly/collusion/Ansible.md

         - winrm has to be enabled for windows systems to be valid targets.
     - [Ansible Galaxy](galaxy.ansible.com)
         - Contains the `ansible-galaxy` cli tools
-        - A repository for Ansible Roles similr to the Docker Store
+        - A repository for Ansible Roles similar to the Docker Store
     - Patterns
         - Regex like patterns
     - Dynamic Inventory